maptiler/maptiler-sdk-js/readme.md

 > 📣 *__Note:__* Generally speaking, *promises* are not a go to replacement for all event+callback and are suitable only for events that are called only once in the lifecycle of a Map instance.
 This is the reason why we have decided to provide a *promise* equivalent only for the `load`, `ready` and `loadWithTerrain` events but not for events that may be called multiple time such as interaction events.

 # Color Ramps
 A color ramp is a color gradient defined in a specific interval, for instance in [0, 1], and for any value within this interval will retrieve a color.
-They are defined by at least a color at each bound and usualy additional colors within the range.
+They are defined by at least a color at each bound and usually additional colors within the range.

 Color ramps are super useful to represent numerical data in a visual way: the temperature, the population density, the average commute time, etc.

-The SDK includes many built-in ready to use color ramps as well as extra logic to manipulate them and create new ones, here is the full list:
+The SDK includes many built-in ready-to-use color ramps as well as extra logic to manipulate them and create new ones, here is the full list:

 ![](images/colorramps.png)